 - Approval and renewal: Some temporary health plans include a nonrefundable application fee, and approval is not guaranteed.
 Similarly, while some policies can be renewed at the end of the coverage period, this is not guaranteed.

-With these restrictions in mind, you might be wondering why you should get short-term medical insurance?
+With these restrictions in mind, you might be wondering why you should get short-term health insurance?
 It comes down to saving money and protecting your physical health.
 If you're a new immigrant to the U.S., waiting for green card approval or employee benefits, having temporary medical insurance can give you peace of mind.

-How to get short-term insurance
+How to get temporary health insurance

 So, how do you get short-term health insurance?
 Many insurance companies offer temporary medical insurance.
 Although VisitorsCoverage doesn't offer short-term plans, visiting the healthcare marketplace is a great place to find high-quality plans.